xaptum/xaptum-buildroot/README.md

 Three defconfigs are available.

 `xaprc001_defconfig` - the production config for the XAP-RC-001 router
-card
+card.

 `xaprc001_dev_defconfig` - a config for the XAP-RC-001 router card
-that enables extra development and debugging tools and options
+that enables extra development and debugging tools and options.

 `sama5d2_xplained_xaprc001_defconfig` - a config for the SAMA5D2
 Xplained development board that closely mirrors that of the `xaprc001`.
 Useful for development that requires additional hardware (e.g., an ethernet port or additional USB port).

+`xaprw001_defconfig` - the production config the XAP-RW-001 router
+card.
+This hardware is nearly identifical to the XAP-RC-001, but includes a WiFi chipset.

+`xaprw001_dev_defconfig` - a config the XAP-RW-001 router card that
+enables extra development and debugging tools and options.
+This hardware is nearly identifical to the XAP-RC-001, but includes a WiFi chipset.

 ## xaprc_eval_tool